Mumbai-Pune-Mumbai 2: Development

-Following the positive response to Mumbai-Pune-Mumbai post release in June 2010, the team considered making a sequel to carry the story forward showing the next chapter of their marriage.
-The lead couple Mukta Barve and Swapnil Joshi reprises their roles from original and Prashant Damle, Mangal Kenkre, Vijay Kenkre, Savita Prabhune, Asawari Joshi, Shruti Marathe, Suhas Joshi are new additions to the cast.
+Following the positive response to Mumbai-Pune-Mumbai post release in June 2010, the makers considered creating a sequel in order to carry the story forward portraying the next chapter of their marriage.
+The lead couple Mukta Barve and Swapnil Joshi reprises their roles from original, while Prashant Damle, Mangal Kenkre, Vijay Kenkre, Savita Prabhune, Asawari Joshi, Shruti Marathe, Suhas Joshi, and Angad Mhaskar are all new additions to the cast.

 Soundtrack

-Avinash-Vishwajeet, the composers for Mumbai-Pune-Mumbai, will return to compose music and background score for the sequel with lyrics were written by Shrirang Godbole, Ashwini Shende, Sangeeta Barve and Vishwajeet Joshi.
+Avinash-Vishwajeet, the composers for Mumbai-Pune-Mumbai, will return to compose music and background score for the sequel with lyrics were written by Shrirang Godbole, Ashwini Shende, Sangeeta Barve, and Vishwajeet Joshi.

 The single song "Saath De Tu Mala" released as a teaser on 30 September 2015 and the full track was released on 13 October 2015.
-The song was sung by Hrishikesh Ranade, Bela Shende and written by Ashwini Shende, Vishwajeet Joshi.
+The song was sung by Hrishikesh Ranade and Bela Shende, and written by Ashwini Shende and Vishwajeet Joshi.

-The second song "Band Baja" was released as teaser on 26 October 2015 and published on YouTube. and the full track was released on 27 October 2015.
-The song was sung by Bela Shende, Aanandi Joshi, Suresh Wadkar and Hrishikesh Ranade and lyrics are penned by Sangeeta Barve, Srirang Godbole and Vishwajeet Joshi.
+The second song "Band Baaja Varaat Ghoda" was released as a teaser on 26 October 2015 and published on YouTube. and the full track was released on 27 October 2015.
+The song was sung by Bela Shende, Aanandi Joshi, Suresh Wadkar, and Hrishikesh Ranade and lyrics are penned by Sangeeta Barve, Srirang Godbole, and Vishwajeet Joshi.
 The third song "Mala Sanga Sukh Mhanje Nakki Kaay Asta" was released on 2 November 2015.
 The song is original from a Marathi play "Eka Lagnachi Goshta" and it is used in the film, the song is considered as one of the famous songs in Marathi theatre.
-The song originally sung by Prashant Damle while the lyrics were penned by Shrirang Godbole and composed by Ashok Patki.
+The song is originally sung by Prashant Damle, while the lyrics were penned by Shrirang Godbole and composed by Ashok Patki.